 TIP #8: Why You Need a Business Blog

 To blog or not to blog?
-That is the question I get asked a lot.
-In this post, I will let you know why you need a business blog.
+That is the question I get asked (a lot).
+In this post, I’ll let you know why you need a business blog.

-I know it’s overwhelming to consider adding more to your overfilled plate—but, please, read on, keep an open mind, and wait for the good news at the end.
+I know it’s overwhelming to consider adding another item on your To Do list—but, please, read on, keep an open mind, and wait for the good news at the end.

 Before you even consider a business blog, make sure you can check these boxes first:

 ◻️ Your site is mobile-friendly

 ◻️ Your site is visually appealing and well-organized

 ◻️ Your site has professional and informative PAGE content

 ◻️ All content & photos on your site are optimized for search engines